sho816/cs235labs/lab07.md

 4. check output

 #### So far we encountered two sessions, one is the SQLAlchemy session, another is the web session.
 Are they the same?
 If not, briefly explain what each session does.
-they're not the same as SQLAlchemy session, the session can be directly instantiated, establishes all conversations with the database web bessions take place in a given timeframe
+-they're not the same as SQLAlchemy session, the session can be directly instantiated, establishes all conversations with the database
+-web sessions take place in a given timeframe

 #### SQLite is a built-in package for Python.
 Why do we need SQLAlchemy ORM?
 Can you explain the benefits of using SQLAlchemy?
 - SQL Alchemy provies the support to many relational databases, helps facilitate communication between programs and databases